 Roll-over of a clock can cause failure of applications that are expecting uniformly increasing time, which can lead to transient failure of the application and possibly the parent system.

-Cross References

-Burns and Wellings, Real-Time Systems and Programming Languages: Ada, Real-time Java and C/Real-Time POSIX[4]

-Kopetz, Hermann Real-Time Systems: Design Principles for Distributed Embedded Applications[32]
+Related coding guidelines

+See Burns and Wellings [5], and Kopetz and Hermann [25] for discussions of clock issues, realtime or non-realtime.

 Mechanism of failure